 Plugins such as Yoast are the perfect way to ensure that your website is as SEO-friendly as possible, taking the hard work out of ranking on these search engines.

-If you want to learn more about SEO and how it’s important to your business, we recommend reading Moz’s guide to SEO.
+If you want to learn more about SEO and how it’s essential to your business, we recommend reading Moz’s guide to SEO.

 4. Open Source Product